mhcyong/picx-images-hosting/README.md

-# Welcome to use PicX
+# 胖蒜图床

-[PicX](https://github.com/XPoet/picx) is a simple and powerful image hosting tool.
+[PicX在线](https://picx.xpoet.cn/) is a simple and powerful image hosting tool.
 It supports image hosting services via GitHub repository.

 PicX is completely open source, and you can use it for free.